top of page

 Why do I have to pay a booking fee?

 TicketSource provides our box office software and 24-hour access and the maintenance that goes with it.
-The fees they charge go towards, but are limited to, their IT, infrastructure, website and national box office phone booking centre and staff salaries.
+The fees they charge go towards, but are not limited to, their IT, infrastructure, website maintenance, national box office phone booking centre and staff salaries.

 Can I return my ticket for a refund if I am unable to make the show?